Turquoise and gold Lucca chandelier 19th century made of original central cup of turquoise glass decorated with crowns

 The chandelier originates from Lucca and dates back to the late 19th century; it was originally designed to illuminate with candles.
 It comes from a private residence and has been electrified for six E14 bulbs.
 An additional internal light illuminates the turquoise bowl.
 It is now in perfect condition, ready to hang.

-Beautiful antique furniture and accessories can be an excellent idea for interior decoration.
+Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing appreciation for high-quality vintage items that possess character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+There are many different styles in antique furniture, each with distinctive features.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture from the 19th century, during the reign of the Biedermeier style, is prominent.
+Early in the century, this includes neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+Toward the end of the century, these styles evolve into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture meant to radiate splendor and luxury.
-Luxurious materials were selectively used to emphasize the grandeur of these pieces.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was highly ornate, designed to radiate splendor and serve a luxurious role.
+Unique, selectively used materials emphasized the grandeur of these pieces.

-Today, we can see how much influence the Baroque style has had on modern classical furniture, which often resembles the historical period.
+Today, we can see how much the Baroque style influenced modern classical furniture, which often closely resembles the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country had its own perception of furniture making, giving each style a unique character.
-This is especially important when seeking a luxurious antique that fits perfectly into a specific interior.
+Many global brands now reproduce furniture inspired by Italian and French creators, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country perceived furniture manufacturing differently, giving each style a unique character.
+This is especially crucial when seeking a luxurious antique that fits your interior.

-The key aspect of elite antique furniture is originality.
-Ultimately, this matters most to buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have experts in art appraisal, history, and specialists from around the world at your disposal.
+The key to elite antique furniture is originality.
+This is ultimately important for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+We also have access to art appraisers, historians, and experts worldwide.

 Attributes / Details